newrelic/nr1-status-widgets/README.md

 ## Getting started

+This project is automatically available in the New Relic One Catalog under custom visualizations.
+If you would like to develop or deploy your own version follow the steps below.

 1. Ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following commands.
 (If you have them installed, these commands return a version number; if not, the commands aren't recognized.)
 ```bash